Skip to main content

 Challenge-Window Finality

-In this model, a claim becomes final only after a defined challenge period has passed without successful dispute.
+A claim becomes final only after a defined challenge period has passed without successful dispute.

 This is one of the most natural models for Type 6 PAS because it aligns well with watcher-based security.
-It allows the system to operate efficiently in ordinary cases while preserving adversarial correction before finality hardens.

 Layered Publication Finality

-In this model, internal adjudication may occur first, but stronger finality is attached to later publication in a durable shared medium.
+Internal adjudication may occur first, but stronger finality is attached to later publication in a durable shared medium.

 Economically Conditioned Finality